spookyglowingbadger/carcass-filter/README.md

 Carcass.filter - A loot filter designed for a faster and more efficient Path of Exile endgame.

-This filter is heavily inspired by NeverSink and some sections are borrowed from it, but it is stricter and more minimalistic than even NeverSink's Uber-Strict

 Installation: Download the file carcass.filter and put it in your %USERPROFILE%/Documents/My Games/Path of Exile/ folder.

 For more detailed instructions, please refer to http://pathofexile.gamepedia.com/Item_filter